-Does unresolved systemic chronic inflammation, or cholesterol, cause heart disease and stroke?
+Does unresolved inflammation, or cholesterol, cause heart disease and stroke?
 Why does this WHO graph show heart (Ishaemic) disease and stroke as the leading cause of death, accounting for 15.2 million deaths in 2016, and the leading cause of death in the last 15 years?

-Is Heart Heaths Advice Correct?
+Is Heart Health’s Advice Correct?

 Heart Disease and Stroke Top Global Cause Death 2016

-The following quote by a favored Human Anatomy and Physiology text says this about, what is cholesterol? – “Cholesterol is the raw ingredient for your sex hormones, testosterone, progesterone and estrogen.
+“Cholesterol is the raw ingredient for your sex hormones, testosterone, progesterone and estrogen.
 Without cholesterol your adrenal glands would fail.
 The pleasure of sex, relationships, and children would not exist.
 “Cholesterol is vital for homeostatis and it is essential for life” Says Chapter 2, Chemistry Comes Alive, Page 46-47, Tenth Edition, Human Anatomy & Physiology by Marieb and Hoehn.

 What is Cholesterol-NEW Research Shows Cholesterol Makes Your Sex Hormones?